Allium/WithoutHeadOrFoot/_posts/2016-07-02-Genetically-Engineered-Straw.md

 ### The Successes of GM Crops

 So what *is* GM technology good for, if not improving the nutrition of subsistence farmers, or softening the blows of their adverse local conditions?
-Looking at the portfolio of crops available on the market, we must conclude that the simple answer is *agricultural industrialisation* &ndash; promoting conglomeration and commercialisation of farms, and allowing them to be run by fewer people.
+Looking at the portfolio of approved crops, we must conclude that the simple answer is *agricultural industrialisation* &ndash; promoting conglomeration and commercialisation of farms, and allowing them to be run by fewer people.

 For example, the majority of GM crops under cultivation are engineered to be resistant to a broad-spectrum weedkiller/herbicide called glyphosate (a ban of which was recently suspended by the EU).
 The thinking is that once a farmer or farm manager has bought GM seeds, they can also buy that company's glyphosate preparation (e.g. Monsanto's RoundUp) and apply it to their fields in quantities that would damage or kill non-GM varieties of the crop.

-The resulting generous and mechanised use of these chemicals, and the concomitant devotion of large tracts to a single variety of crop (monoculture), is known to damage local ecosystems and leach into bodies of water (both over and under ground).
-Repeated use may lead to long-lasting contamination, such that non-GM crops will be unable to grow on that field, thus locking farmers into a cycle of "loyalty" to certain GM products.
+This exacerbates the familiar ecological impacts of conventional industrial farming, since in practice it promotes mechanisation and the devotion of large tracts to a single variety of crop (monoculture), and encourages generous herbicide use, which is known for example to disrupt soil microbiology and undermine crops' immune responses.

-Herbicides like glyphosate have further been found to negatively disrupt soil microbiology, poison nitrogen fixing bacteria, promote colonisation by fungal pathogens, and undermine crops' natural disease immunity.
-All these assults to crop health demand the application of yet more chemicals like artificial fertilisers and pesticides, placing yet more stresses on soil ecology.
+Typically, such negative impacts are addressed through the application of yet more pesticides and fertilisers, bringing yet more degradation to the soil, stresses to the local ecology, and entailing significant emission of greenhouse gas, And the cycle continues, meaning that any initial investment in the industrialised model might end up locking farmers into that model.

-(Agritech companies still hold that GM crops reduce pesticide use, a claim that is both ludicrous and demonstrably untrue.)
+As I already pointed out, while these problems are not unique to GM crops, GM is, in its current incarnation, deeply wedded to an unsustainable high-input and monocultured model of agriculture.

-Yet even this uncomfortable arrangement might not last: the list of weeds which have developed resistance to glyphosate is long and growing, prompting farmers to resort to other, more potent herbicides, which then exacerbate the environmental degradations just discussed.
+And unfortunately, even its supposed benefits may be transient: going back to the example of GM herbicide-tolerance, we find that the list of weeds which have developed resistance to glyphosate is long and growing, prompting farmers to resort to other, more potent herbicides, which then exacerbate the environmental degradations already discussed.
 Moreover, the unintended (though entirely foreseeable) emergence of battle-hardened, resistant weeds pose severe threat to conventionally-bred crops on neighbouring farms, and even to wild ecosystems.

-So, say I am a struggling farmer who needs to increase productivity.
+So, say I am a struggling farmer who needs to increase my fields' productivity.
 I buy and plant a GM variety of my favourite crop.
 There'll probably be a period of higher and less variable yield after the transition, which is great.
-But after a matter of years the benefits can begin to disappear, until I am once more a struggling farmer &ndash; except now my crop diversity, farm labour, autonomy, and soil health have all been sacrificed, my weedkillers are more toxic, I've trashed the surrounding environment, and my neighbours are all dealing with herbicide-resistant weeds.
+But after a matter of years the benefits can begin to disappear, until I am once more a struggling farmer &ndash; except now my crop diversity, farm labour, and soil health have all been sacrificed, my weedkillers are more toxic, I've trashed the surrounding environment, and my neighbours are all dealing with herbicide-resistant weeds.

 <!-- ---------------------------------------------------------------------- -->
 <div class="expanding_section">